-New York Live Arts to Present LANG DANCE: FALL PERFORMANCE, 12/13-14
+New York Live Arts Presents LANG DANCE: FALL PERFORMANCE This Weekend

-New York Live Arts will present the second annual Lang Dance Fall Performance at New York Live Arts, December 13 & 14 at 7:30pm.
+New York Live Arts will present the second annual Lang Dance Fall Performance at New York Live Arts, this weekend, December 13 & 14 at 7:30pm.

 Referred to as the "home to one of the more progressive collegiate dance departments in New York" (The New York Times), dancers from Eugene Lang College at The New School for Liberal Arts appear seasonally in performances which include premieres of original dance works created by guest choreographers.
 The upcoming fall performances highlight choreographers Faye Driscoll and Sally Silvers, as well as student-choreographed works created in Miguel Gutierrez's Choreographic Research course.